-Employees are also encouraged to actively participate in charity activities.
-The Group believes that by actively participating in public welfare activities, employees can cultivate a sense of social responsibility and further enhance our reputation as proactive community builders.
-Hence, we continue to encourage employees to participate in community services to build a more sustainable future, a thriving economy, and a harmonious society.
+We will continue to encourage our employees to actively participate in various charitable activities, firmly believing that such involvement fosters their sense of social responsibility and further enhances our reputation as proactive community builders.
+Therefore, we remain committed to promoting employee engagement in community service, striving to build a more sustainable future while fostering a thriving economy and a harmonious society.